-Joanna Clark is the recruitment executive at Winckworth Sherwood.
-She is based at the London Bridge office and joined the firm in February 2015.
+Joanna Clark is the Recruitment Manager at Winckworth Sherwood.
+She is based at the London Bridge office and joined the firm in 2015.

 I had been working as a graduate recruiter in consulting and banking, and felt like a change of industry.
 I was approached about this role and thought it sounded interesting as it was a mix of graduate and lateral recruitment, which is often difficult to find.
-I had my first interview and was very impressed by the culture of the firm and the high-profile work.
+I had my first interview and was very impressed by the culture of the firm, the interesting practice areas and the high-profile work.
 The location right on the river by Southwark Cathedral and Borough Market is wonderful too!

 I really enjoy interviewing prospective trainees.
 On paper they all have similar academics and work experience, but in person they are very different.
 It is fascinating hearing their stories.
 I have met some real characters!

-The least enjoyable part of my job is telling candidates that they have not been offered a training contract, especially if you have got to know them during the vacation scheme or if they are an internal candidate.
+The least enjoyable part of my job is telling candidates that they have not been offered a training contract, especially if I have got to know them during the vacation scheme or if they are an internal candidate.

-Reading hundreds of applications can be quite challenging, but I like to provide a personal touch.
-We don’t filter out any applications; I look at each application as a whole and decide carefully who to invite to interview.
-I often get feedback from candidates saying that they like the fact that I take the time to do face-to-face interviews.
-I think this sets us apart from other firms that do video or telephone interviews at first round, which can be impersonal.
+Screening hundreds of applications can be quite challenging, but I still like to provide a personal touch.
+We don’t filter out any applications automatically; I look at each application as a whole and decide carefully who to invite to interview.
+I often get feedback from candidates saying that they like the fact that I take the time to conduct face-to-face interviews.
+I think this sets us apart from other firms.
 We have a very friendly culture and I like candidates to see that!

-One of our trainees was asked at a law fair how he thought social housing would be funded going forwards.
-This showed very good commercial awareness, as this is one of our key practice areas.
+One student asked one of our trainees how he thought social housing would be funded going forward.
+This showed good commercial awareness as this is one of our key practice areas.
 Generally, candidates who ask questions about big deals we are working on impress us as they have clearly done their research.

 A lot of candidates do not explain why they want to work for Winckworth Sherwood rather than any other law firm.
 We are a full-service firm with some quirky practice areas, so it is really important to work out why you would be suited to us and what you can bring to the firm.

-A lot of our partners (17%) trained at the firm and we are very proud of this fact.
+Many of our partners (18%) trained at the firm and we are very proud of this fact.
 We look for trainees who are driven, inquisitive and have an interest in the many different areas of law that we practice, but also a real commitment to furthering their career with us.
 We also have an extensive CSR programme here, so candidates who show a passion for pro bono work will fit in well.

 Nothing unusual comes to mind, but I would emphasise the fact that we value all kinds of work experience.
-Last year I interviewed several candidates who had no previous legal work experience at all; provided you have good work experience and can tell me about the skills you have gained and how they are transferable to law, don’t hesitate to apply.
+Sometimes I interview candidates who have no previous legal work experience at all; provided you have solid work experience and can tell me about the skills you have gained and how they are transferable to law, don’t hesitate to apply.

 Make sure that you really research the firms you are applying to.
-There are so many different firms out there in terms of size, culture and practice area, so it is important to think about what you want and which firm can give you this.
+There are so many different firms out there in terms of size, culture and practice areas, so it is important to think about what you want and which firm can give you this.
 Only apply to the firms that really interest you and it will come across in your application.